 Table of Contents:

-I’m Joe Kane.
-I’m a senior writing coach with Wow Writing Workshop.
-This is College Essay 101.
-Welcome!
-If you or one of your students is about to take the college application journey, I’m glad that you could join us today.
-Get some information about college essays, how to get started, and how we approach college essay writing from our many years of experience here at Wow.
-A little bit about us: we’re a writing company focusing on college essays.
-We’ve been doing this since 2009 and we’re really the experts in the field.
+If you or one of your students is about to take the college application journey, I’m glad that you are reading this blog.
+I’ll provide some information about college essays, how to get started, and how we approach college essay writing from our many years of experience here at Wow.

 Senior Writing Coach